Herbs de Provence (French Spice Blend)

-Herbs de Provence is a fragrant and versatile blend of herbs used commonly in French cooking.
-It's a great DIY herb blend to keep on hand as it goes well in so many recipes!
+Herbs de Provence is a fragrant, versatile blend of spices commonly used in French cooking.
+It’s a great DIY herb blend to keep on hand, as it works well in many recipes!

 What’s in herbs de provence